Hi, I am Keiko living in Cairns, Australia – a nature abundant little town where the world oldest rainforest meets the Great Barrier Reef.

 In these past 30 years, I gave births to 2 children + humble small businesses ( interestingly enough, including Aboriginal rock art tours).

-Cairns’ easygoing atmosphere encouraged me to be honest to feeling and starting something new.
+Cairns’ easygoing atmosphere encouraged me to be honest to the gut feeling and follow the dream.

-The first venture was publishing Japanese local magazine in 1995.
-Simply because I wanted to know more about the region but there was no resource in my language.
+My first venture was publishing Japanese local magazine.
+Simply because I wanted to know more about the region but there was no resource in my language back then in 1995.

-Facing 3 obstacles – being an Asian, young and girl (I was in the 20’s ) didn’t make things easy, however, the magazine rapidly gained popularity as it was the only publication in Japanese.
+Facing 3 obstacles – being an Asian, young and girl (I was in the 20’s ) didn’t make pursuing things easy.
+However, once started, the magazine rapidly gained popularity as it was the only publication in Japanese.

 We rode on the wave of tourism boom in Cairns.
 The Casino, Cairns’ tourism icon Skyrail and the major shopping centre started all around the same time.